GENIUS Art raises public awareness to take action on global environmental problems and solutions.

 Posters have been used for centuries for these purposes, and have been instrumental in transforming and reshaping societies around the world.
 Whether affirmative or challenging, GENIUS Olympiad is seeking posters that can inform the public and encourage action or change as well as give new social and political forms visual shape and an imagined personality.

-A GENIUS poster should motivate to think differently about the things that people may be learning or doing about environment, should aim to create a behavioral change regarding environmental problems (local or global) such as global warming, water (pollution or usage), air pollution or quality, waste management (reduce, reuse, and recycle), energy, etc. For professional examples, please visit "Environmental Awareness Posters."
+A GENIUS poster should motivate to think differently about the things that people may be learning or doing about environment, should aim to create a behavioral change regarding environmental problems (local or global) such as global warming, water (pollution or usage), air pollution or quality, waste management (reduce, reuse, and recycle), energy, etc. For professional examples, please visit "Environmental Awareness Posters" or "environment awareness campaign" or "others"

 ART | Satirical Illustration